CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 * Magic that rely on the body to produce Magic Resource (such as Fallen's Fellcraft) use Endurance as their governing core skill.
 * Magic that relies on the mind or spirit to produce Magic Resource (such as Fallen's Runecraft or Miracles) use Will as their governing core skill.
+* Magic that relies upon a belief in a divine higher power might use Will as their governing core skill.
 * Magic that relies upon a relationship with a divine being or a pact with a nefarious entity could use Communication, as it is only through the connection to the entity that the magic is held together.
 * Magic that relies upon ones connection with nature could use Survival.

+### Magic Concentration

+Certain magic demand your concentration to keep their effects active.
+If you lose this concentration, the spell's magic ends.

+If a spell necessitates concentration, the Duration entry of the spell will indicate this, and it will specify how long you can concentrate on it.
+You can stop concentrating at any time.

+Regular activities, like moving or attacking, don't disturb your concentration.
+However, the following factors can disrupt your concentration:

+* Casting another spell that requires concentration.
+If you cast a spell that needs concentration while you're focusing on a different spell, you lose concentration on the first spell.
+You can't concentrate on two spells simultaneously.
+* Suffering damage.
+If you take damage while focusing on a spell, you must make a governing core skill roll to maintain your concentration.
+The challenge level is equal to the level of injury taken.
+If you take damage from multiple sources, you make a separate saving throw for each injury source.
+* Becoming incapacitated or dying.
+If you're incapacitated or die, you lose concentration on a spell.
+* The Narrator might also decide that certain environmental phenomena, such as a wave washing over you while you're on a storm-tossed ship, require you to succeed on a Challenge level 2 governing core skill check.

 ## Magic Resource